greenelab/old-adage-server/README.md

    ```
    Give it a few moments to start up.

-4. (Optional) Loading Adage models into your new instance.
+4. (Optional) Loading ADAGE models into your new instance.

    If you want to load the default Pseudomonas data into the server database,
    enter the following command: